 When you’re hot, you’re hot, especially if you are a tomato or a bell pepper and stuck in the ground.
 Plants, like people, go into survival mode at high temperatures.
 In order to stay alive, they shut down their productivity.
 The pollen in blossoms dries out and may become unviable.
 Flowers stop setting new buds.
 But there are a few things you can do to help your plants through.
 Learn how you can protect plants from heat stress below.

-There’s not a whole lot you can do to protect plants when the thermometer reads a scary 100°F or higher.
+There are only a few things you can do to protect plants when the thermometer reads a scary 100°F or higher.
 This becomes especially difficult when evening temperatures stay above 75°F. Optimal growing conditions for tomatoes are daytime temperatures of 70°F to 85°F. Growth slows down at 86°F; it will stop at temperatures above 100°F. Cherry tomatoes and hot peppers are a little less susceptible to these conditions.
 Heirloom tomato varieties may suffer more.
 Beans, corn, cucumbers, eggplant, melons, peppers, and summer and winter squash are also susceptible to stress from high temperatures.